Kellswork/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+---> DOM(document object model) is a programming interface javascript uses to access the HTML document on a web browser.

 2. What is an event?

+---> events are activities that occur on HTML elements in the web browser which are normally triggered by javascript.
+It is part of the way javascript interacts with HTML on the web.

 3. What is an event listener?

+---> event listner is a javascript method that attaches an event handler to a HTML element so that an event can occur.

 4. Why would we convert a NodeList into an Array?

+---> We convert a NodeList to an Array because a NodeList is an array-like object, it is not a real array and has only the forEach method.
+In other to use array methods on a NodeList, we have to convert it into an array

 5. What is a component?

+---> components are reusable blocks of code built to carryout a specific action.

 ### Git Set up